 They are first taught the core concepts behind design and animation elements, with an expected competency in art, drawing, design, painting, and art history required before they can begin with more advanced courses in their concentration.

-Digital Media Arts and Visual Communication students will focus on courses that revolve around desktop publishing computer graphics, illustration and design technique, visual animation, and new media.
+Digital Media Arts and Visual Communication students will focus on courses that revolve around desktop publishing computer graphics, illustration and design techniques, visual animation, and new media.
 As part of the requirements, students must complete an on-the-job internship as well as an exhibition of their final thesis.

 5. Salisbury University